-In our example above, the Cycle Time for this Kanban board is still 5 days and the WIP limit is 3 cards.
+In our example above, the Cycle Time for this Kanban board is still 5 days, and the WIP limit is 3 cards.
 With these two numbers, we can quickly estimate how long cards in the “To Do” column will take to flow to the “Done” column.
-The first card in the “To Do” is 5 days away, the 4th card is 10 days away, the 7th card is 15 days away, etc… Every 3 card (WIP limit) after the first card in the “To Do” is 5 days more away (average Cycle Time).
+The first card in the “To Do” is 5 days away, the 4th card is 10 days away, the 7th card is 15 days away, etc… Every 3 cards (WIP limit) after the first card in the “To Do” is 5 days more away (average Cycle Time).

-Note: Not estimating each card will save you a lot of time and since estimates are by definition never accurate, this estimation method will also not be accurate, but good enough for the purpose of estimation.
-For this to work, you must respect the WIP limit and your cards should roughly be the same size.
+Note: Not estimating each card will save you a lot of time, and since estimates are by definition never accurate, this estimation method will also not be accurate but good enough for the purpose of estimation.
+For this to work, you must respect the WIP limit, and your cards should roughly be the same size.

 Behaviors drive outcomes…

 Tracking these metrics on a regular frequency will provide teams the ability to ensure that the improvements or changes they are making are creating the right outcomes.
-Tracking both the Throughput and Cycle Time for a team on a monthly basis will help see the trends for that team.
+Tracking the Throughput and Cycle Time for a team on a monthly basis will help see the trends for that team.
 If the average goes up, then let’s keep doing what we are doing.
 If it goes down, then let’s stop doing whatever we introduced, or figure out what has changed in that period of time.

 The goal is to continuously improve by driving positive behaviors that impact these metrics.
-For example, increasing automation of certain activities within a process should increase both Throughput and Cycle Time.
+For example, increasing the automation of certain activities within a process should increase both Throughput and Cycle Time.
 The same is true with eliminating wasteful activities within a process (muda), making a process flow more evenly (mura) or making sure to not overburden the process (muri).
 To learn more about Muda, Mura, and Muri, read this article Doing, Being and Flowing in Kanban (5P/3M).